chrisemunt/mg-dbx-napi/README.md

 ### Reusing an object container

 Once created, it is possible to reuse containers holding previously instantiated objects using the **reset()** method.
-Using this technique helps to reduce memory usage in the Bun environment.
+Using this technique helps to reduce memory usage in the JavaScript environment.

 Example 1 Reset a container to hold a new instance: